India: Nepali man freed from jail after 41 years without trial | DW | 09.04.2021

 "No one ever came forward with any evidence.
 They just took Durga Prasad and put him in jail," Chandra said.

-The name change, he said, was due to a filing error made by police.
+The name change, he said, was because of a filing error by police.

 "The people who knew him in Darjeeling knew only of his nickname, Dupat, which somehow became Dipak on the police charge sheet," Chandra said.
 "His surname was registered as Jaishi, which is actually the name of our community."